-The second way to find freelance photo jobs online is through your personal photography website.
+The third way to find freelance photo jobs online is through your personal photography website.

 Perhaps the best way to find new opportunities in the photography field is to use your portfolio as a marketing initiative.
 While many photography jobs are never posted as open positions, you will have to do a bit of research and digging on your own.